Community Housing at Sturts Community Trust (SCT)

 With vocational workers in particular, we want to help you settle in, develop your personal and vocational skills and become an effective member of SCT.
 The same is also true of co-worker volunteers and those on co-worker pathway.

-A key part of that is that we offer different learning programmes at different stages to all vocational staff (link to training page).
+A key part of that is that we offer different learning programmes at different stages to all vocational staff.
 During the first six month period the training will largely focus on:

 - Living in a housing community like SCT